devclub-iitd/summer-of-code-2024/README.md

 - [ ] **[Week 1](machine-learning/week-1)** : Learn how to build a full ML model to detect fraudulant transactions for our POS system.
 Start off with standard ML libraries like `sklearn`, `numpy` and `pandas`.
 - [ ] **[Week 2](machine-learning/week-2)** : Learn how to build a time-series ML model to forecast sales and inventory for a store!
 Use time series prediction methods such as ARIMA, LSTM and Prophet.
 - [ ] **[Week 3](machine-learning/week-3)** : Learn how to build a clustering model to automatically split your customer base into segments!
 Then, build a recommmendations engine to give personalised product recommendations.
+- [ ] **[Week 4](machine-learning/week-4)** : Learn how to build dynamic pricing models and demand forecasting techniques for our Point of Sale (PoS) application.

 ## How to Participate